Have you been diagnosed with a brain tumour? Order your free information pack.

 Why it’s good to talk

-The people featured on this page have chosen to share their stories through us.
-Below, they discuss their experiences, explain why they were motivated to speak out and the effect that a diagnosis had had on them, their families and the wider community.
+You can see some examples below of stories people have chosen to share through us.
+They recount their experiences, explain why they were motivated to speak out and the effect that a diagnosis had had on them, their families and the wider community.